 Parliament is involved in the evaluation and scrutiny of the following, and is reviewing the relevant legislative proposals:

-To make sure that law enforcement across the EU can work better together under a modern rulebook, the Commission proposed, on 8 December 2021, an EU police cooperation code, which will streamline the current patchwork of various EU tools and multilateral cooperation agreements.
+To make sure that law enforcement authorities across the EU can work together better under a modern rulebook, on 8 December 2021 the Commission proposed an EU police cooperation code, which will streamline the current patchwork of various EU tools and multilateral cooperation agreements.
 The proposed measures include a recommendation on operational police cooperation, new rules on information exchanges between law enforcement authorities across the Member States and revised rules on automated data exchanges for police cooperation under the ‘Prüm’ framework.
-Parliament is involved in the approval of the proposed measures.
+Parliament was involved in the approval of the proposed measures.

-Parliament is currently preparing reports and resolutions on the following issues: preventing and combating trafficking in human beings and protecting its victims; preventing and combating violence against women and domestic violence; cyber-violence; child sexual abuse online; cybercrime and cybersecurity; money laundering and financing of terrorism; European production and preservation orders for electronic evidence in criminal matters; the reform of e-Privacy and the confidentiality of electronic communications; the revision of the Schengen Borders Code; the digitalisation of visa-issuing procedures; negotiations with Interpol; law enforcement cooperation; automated data exchange for police cooperation (Prüm II); the collection and transfer of advance passenger information; the Artificial Intelligence Act; terrorism and violent radicalisation; intrusive spyware; and the exchange of information and data flows with the United States.
+Parliament recently prepared reports and resolutions on the following issues: preventing and combating trafficking in human beings and protecting its victims; preventing and combating violence against women and domestic violence; cyber-violence; child sexual abuse online; cybercrime and cybersecurity; money laundering and financing of terrorism; European production and preservation orders for electronic evidence in criminal matters; the reform of e-Privacy and the confidentiality of electronic communications; the revision of the Schengen Borders Code; the digitalisation of visa-issuing procedures; law enforcement cooperation; the collection and transfer of advance passenger information; terrorism and violent radicalisation; intrusive spyware; foreign interferences and disinformation; and the exchange of information and data flows with the United States.

 As the number of tasks increases and expectations grow, adequate financial and human resources for EU agencies need to be ensured.